 By February 8, 1988, the volunteer trail crew had become too large for one project.
 The main 31 person troop split into three teams.
 The Alec Road Crew was led by Ted Greenwood; with 11 regulars they worked from the road upwards.
 The Central Saanich Crew was led by Conroy Schultz; with 6 regulars they started the Woodward Trail, working from the West Viewpoint Trail eastward.
 The East Side Crew was led by Edo Nyland; with 14 regulars, they started the Woodward Trail as a continuation of the Montfort Trail working westward.
 By mid-April the Woodward Trail was opened, the upper crews started on the Alec Road trail and worked down/westward.
 Moral was high, and steady progress was happening weekly.
 Their chosen deadline for completion was May 20, 1988 – just in time for first Friends Annual Picnic.

 The names Montfort and Woodward were chosen to recognize the person who donated that stretch of land.
-The Alec Road trail was named to honour Merrill Harrop, who helped build the trail and who gathered dozens of petition signatures for the west-side land addition.
+The Alec Road trail was named to honour Merrill Harrop, who helped build the trail and who gathered the most petition signatures for the west-side land addition.

 With three major trails achieved; the last trail needed to complete the parks outer loop was to be through the north-end.
 On September 9, 1988, Edo wrote BC Parks: “The North Block of the park is very rough in places and a great deal of searching and back tracing had to be done to find a suitable location.
 Please come and inspect the work done so far.
 You are advised to wear old clothes in the logged-over part of the park.
 If the location of the proposed trail is satisfactory, we could start construction by the end of October.”